GUNADEEP19/MultiCoCo-GPT2-CLIP/README.md

 - Plots and tables are logged using wandb (optional, can be disabled if not needed).

 ## Notes
-- This codebase is intended for research and educational purposes.
+- This Codebase is intended for Research and Educational purposes.
 - For best results, use a GPU with sufficient memory (gpt2-xl and CLIP are large models).

-## License
-See `coconut/LICENSE` for license information.